 Where to Recycle

-Our Fall Battery Collection will be from November 4-15, 2019.
-You can also drop off your batteries to our Hazardous Waste Depot year round (check our website for winter or summer hours), or at one of our Mobile Events.
+You can drop off your batteries at our Hazardous Waste Depot year-round (check our website for winter or summer hours), or at one of our Mobile Events.
 Check out our Events Calendar or Hazardous & Electronics Waste Brochure to see when we’ll be in your town!
+As well, they can also be dropped off at our Material Recovery Facility (Recycling Facility) in Trenton.